Home

 However, concern for God's creation has not always been at the forefront of Christian thinking, for many reasons.

-God's instruction to 'fill the earth and subdue it' and 'rule over' every living creature, for instance, has been misunderstood as a licence to exploit the Earth.
+God's instruction to 'fill the earth and subdue it' and 'rule over' every living creature,

 This psalm, then, acts as an apt reminder that God has designed a carefully balanced world on which humans, as well as the rest of creation, depend for our wellbeing and survival.